HG-Qin/GMPNP-COMSOL/README.md

 ### step 2.
 Import parameters

-- The parameter, equations used in this tutorial can be seen under the folder "para_Au_10mMHClO4_10mMLiClO4"
+- The parameter, equations used in PART A can be seen under the folder "para_Au_10mMHClO4_10mMLiClO4"

 ![input para](https://user-images.githubusercontent.com/117021555/200851487-93c60912-8f96-49a0-b3bd-4a9238457842.png)